AVMf/avmf/README.md

 The number and mapping of branch IDs to code can be found by checking the code in the `CalendarBranchTargetObjectiveFunction`, `LineBranchTargetObjectiveFunction` and `TriangleBranchTargetObjectiveFunction` classes for the respective test object.
 Each class contains an instrumented version of the method under test, where the conditional expression is replaced by a method call.
 The first integer parameter to this method call is the branch ID.
 So in `CalendarBranchTargetObjectiveFunction`, the `if` statement

-``if (trace.lessThan(1, start_month, 1)) start_month = 1;``
+``if (trace.lessThan(1, startMonth, 1)) startMonth = 1;``

 corresponds to the first branch.
-Generating data for branch "1T" will involve the `start_month = 1` code being executed.
+Generating data for branch "1T" will involve the `startMonth = 1` code being executed.
 Generating data for the branch "1F" will instead trigger the false outcome of the conditional, and this code not being executed.

 ## Problems or Other Comments?